DahburaV/sparse-matrix-mult/README.md

 If method of storage is not given, storage = array by default.
 If method of sorting is not given, sort = nlogn by default.

--To test:

-	To test different file cases using provided test.sh: sh test.sh